-NOTICE IS HEREBY GIVEN that the Annual Meeting of the stockholders of ORIENTAL PETROLEUM AND MINERALS CORPORATION will be held atthe Sapphire AB, 4th Floor, Crowne, Plaza Galleria Manila, Ortigas Avenue corner One ADB Avenue, Quezon City, on Thursday, June 27, 2019 at 3:00 P.M, pursuant to the resolution of the Board of Directors and adopted in accordance with the By-Laws.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of the stockholders of ORIENTAL PETROLEUM AND MINERALS CORPORATION will be held on Thursday, June 25, 2020 at 3:00 P.M. at the Board Room, 42/F Robinsons Equitable Tower ADB Avenue corner Poveda Road, Ortigas Center, Pasig City, Metro Manila, pursuant to the resolution of the Board of Directors adopted in accordance with the By-Laws.
 The agenda of the meeting is as follows:

 - I. Call to order - II.
 Proof of due notice of meeting and determination of quorum - III.
-Approval of the Minutes of the July 4,2018 Annual Meeting - IV.
-Reports of Officers and Approval of the Annual Report - V. Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting. - VI. , Election of the members of the Board of Directors - VII.
+Approval of the Minutes of the Annual Meeting held on June 27, 2019 - IV.
+Reports of Officers and Approval of the Annual Report - V. Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting - VI.
+Election of the members of the Board of Directors - VII.
 Appointment of External Auditors - VIII.
-Other maters - IX.
+Other matters - IX.
 Adjournment